Summer Program on International and Comparative Human Rights Law

 Students posed for a group photo before enjoying a dinner cruise on the River Corrib.

-For more information on the 2015 Galway Program, you can use the links on the left-side navigation bar, or use the following links:
+For information on the 2016 Galway Program, please use either the links on the left-side navigation bar or the following links:

 Six Weeks in Ireland